Reheat Rice

 How to Reheat Rice

-Olivia Sheppard
+Written By Olivia Sheppard

-How to Reheat Rice on the Stove
+How to Reheat Rice on the Hob

 The key to getting next-day fluffy rice is reheating it with plenty of moisture, so steaming on the stovetop is the perfect option!